Pageboy/pageboynoteswithfoam/multiplatform/Week 4 part2.md

 }
 ```

-Now let’s try with the hamburger menu
+Now let's try with the hamburger menu

 In this version we need to use a hamburger menu item that will reveal the menu.
 For this we need a checkbox as input that will toggle this on and off.